skccmygit/ra-java-framework-common/README.en.md

 ## Introduction

 Welcome to [RA-JAVA-FRAMEWORK-COMMON]!
 This project document will guide you through setting up the project, so you can get started quickly.
-This project contains the following functions for common management:
+This project contains the following functions for common management, account management:

+**Common Service**
 - Menu management
   - Provides menu management and basic menu settings based on tree structure
   - Manages screen information classified as main/popup, and maps screens to buttons